ihmwg/python-modelcif/docs/usage.rst

 Metadata can also be added to the system, such as

- - :class:`ma.Citation`: publication(s) that describe this modeling or the
+ - :attr:`ma.System.citations`: publication(s) that describe this modeling
-   methods used in it.
+   or the methods used in it.
  - :class:`ma.Software`: software packages used at any stage in the modeling.
- - :class:`ma.Grant`: funding support for the modeling.
+ - :attr:`ma.System.grants`: funding support for the modeling.
  - :class:`ma.reference.TargetReference`: or
    :class:`ma.reference.TemplateReference`: information on a template structure, or a target sequence.